Minnesota Digital Government Summit 2026 Banner

 Michael Hainlin

-Executive Assistant / External Engagements & Special Projects Coordinator
+Executive Assistant and External Engagements and Special Projects Coordinator

 Brandon Hirsch